Chocolate Cookies

 How to Make Chocolate Cookies

-• Prepare Batter: Cream together the butter and sugar, then beat in the eggs one at a time and stir in the vanilla.
-Combine the flour, cocoa powder, baking soda, and salt, then mix into the wet ingredients.
+• Butter: Cream the butter and sugar, then beat in the eggs one at a time.
+Add the vanilla and mix until smooth.

 Chocolate Cookies Collage of before and after baking